aldeling/pizza-parlor/README.md

 }
 Expected Output: 10

-Test: "It should return 15 when medium is put in the function"
+Test: "It should return 15 when large is put in the function"
 Code:
 else if (this.size === "Large") {
   return "15"
 }
 Expected Output: 15

+Test: "It should return 20 when extra large is put in the function"
+Code:
+else if (this.size === "Extra Large") {
+  return "20"
+}
+Expected Output: 20

 ### License
   [GNU GPL3.0](https://choosealicense.com/licenses/gpl-3.0/) Copyright (c) 08/26/2022 Athea DeLing